Cinnamonkk/SNPop/README.md

-# Abstract
+# Brief Introduction
 The constant improvement of high throughput sequencing technologies (HTS), as well as the steep decline of their cost, has resulted in a data “revolution” in the field of genomics.
-Genomic data are now catalogued in databases faster than they can be interpreted and the volume of data is increasing exponentially.
-Of this data, a big part is Single Nucleotide Polymorphisms (SNPs) data, which entail 99\% of human genetic variation.
-SNP research requires the retrieval of large volumes of data, available in different genomic databases.
-However, bulk retrieval of SNP data from various databases is inefficient when done non-programmatically.
-Software with user-friendly Graphical User Interfaces (GUIs), able to retrieve SNP data, are the exception to the rule.
-Additionally, while they provide great functionality on their own, the interaction of their file outputs to produce complete data sets appears inefficient.
-The application package “SNPop”, includes two programmes with a user-friendly GUI.
-"SNPfinder" written in python allows for the accurate retrieval of data for desired SNPs, by utilizing different search filters set by the user.
-“SNPanalysis” is written in R and handles reliably the analysis and visualization of the SNP data.
-Importance is given to SNPanalysis’s association of catalogued haplotypes, from the five main populations of the 1000 Genomes project, with the phenotype characteristics of the selected SNPs, a function unavailable in other software.
-The available information varies between different SNPs and databases, as a result, incomplete associations can be made.
-Consequently, SNPop’s role is to paint a picture regarding the association of SNPs, populations, phenotypes and haplotypes.
-The result shouldn't be taken for granted but as a direction for the user's further research.

-# Brief Introduction
-A revolution has occurred in the field of genomics.
-The human genome has become as accessible as ever and data regarding variations in the genome appear faster than they can be interpreted.
-For example, DbSNP, the most popular  database for single nucleotide variants, micro-satellites, and small-scale insertions and deletions,doubled its data size from  557,939,960 submissions to 907,237,763 between 2016-2017 and then again from 907,237,763 to 1,828,331,768 from 2017 to 2018 as its shown in the figure below.
-In 2021 DbSNP has 3,341,554,567 submissions.
+Of these data, a big part is Single Nucleotide Polymorphisms (SNPs) data, which entail 99\% of human genetic variation.
+For example, DbSNP, the most popular  database for single nucleotide variants, micro-satellites, and small-scale insertions and deletions,doubled its data size from  *557,939,960* submissions to *907,237,763* between 2016-2017 and then again from *907,237,763* to *1,828,331,768* from 2017 to 2018 as its shown in the figure below.
+In 2021 DbSNP has *3,341,554,567* submissions.
 The evident acute growth in the amount of data available on human genetic variation as well as variation in other species classified genomics as a "big data" field and sparked the interest for the development of SNPop.
 <p align="center">
   <img src="images/Rplot02.png" /><br>
   data source: https://www.ncbi.nlm.nih.gov/projects/SNP/snp_summary.cgi